 Alarming number of workplace deaths leads to safety blitz

-Ontario’s Minister of Labour Yasir Naqvi said workplace safety is the number one priority.
-“We are working hard to ensure that both employees and employers know their rights and are fulfilling their responsibilities,” he said.
+Ontario’s Minister of Labour Yasir Naqvi said workplace safety is the ministry’s number one priority.
+“We are working hard to ensure that both employees and employers know their rights and are fulfilling their responsibilities.”

-George Gritziotis, chief prevention officer, also expressed his disappointment with the spike in the numbers of fall-related deaths in Ontario this summer.
-“What is even more disturbing is that falls are one of the most common workplace tragedies,” he said.
+George Gritziotis, chief prevention officer, expressed his frustration with the spike in the numbers of fall-related deaths.
+“I am extremely distressed by the number of workplace fatalities related to falls that have occurred recently,” he said.
+“What is even more disturbing is that falls are one of the most common workplace tragedies.”

-Preventing injuries and fatalities requires workplace partnerships to support awareness and education programs, as well as appropriate enforcement, he said.
+Gritziotis said preventing injuries and fatalities requires workplace partnerships to support awareness and education programs, as well as appropriate enforcement.